 The testing component of NSO involves placement testing in mathematics and chemistry.
 The results are used to determine a student's appropriate starting levels in mathematics and chemistry courses at the University.
 Students receive their placements during the NSO advising day campus visit.

 English composition course placement is determined by the SAT-W score.
 Advisers will assist students without SAT-W scores during the NSO campus visit to determine appropriate English composition placement.

-Click on the links below for more information about the mathematics and chemistry tests and English placement:
+Click on the links below for more information about the ALEKS Math Assessment.

 New Student Orientation Advising

 The advising component of NSO also provides each student with an individual interview with an NSO adviser in order to discuss the student's educational plans.
 The program also familiarizes students and families with Penn State's wide range of degree programs, acquaints them with the campus and its procedures, and helps students select courses for their first semester of study.

 The information provided here is intended to give students an indication of when they can expect to receive an invitation from the Division of Undergraduate Studies (DUS) to participate in NSO.

 After your completed testing materials are processed, you will be scheduled to participate in NSO which will be held on dates to be announced in June, July, and August.
 Typically, students are notified two weeks in advance of the date they are scheduled for NSO.
 Details about this counseling and advising portion of NSO are included with the notification of your advising date.
 You will not be scheduled for advising until you have completed NSO testing.